InitialDLab/Simba/README.md

 Branch Information
 ------------------
 The `master` branch provides the latest stable version, while the `develop` branch is the main development branch where new features will be merged before ready to release.
-For legacy reasons, we also keeps branches which archives old versions of Simba, which is developed based on former Spark versions, in the branches named `simba-spark-x.x`.
+For legacy reasons, we also keep branches which archives old versions of Simba, which is developed based on former Spark versions, in the branches named `simba-spark-x.x`.
 Note that we will only integrate latest features into `master` and `develop` branches.
 Please make sure you checkout the correct branch before start using it.

 Contributors
 ------------